Artsu/budjetti/README.md

 ![OP Demo](images/OPDemo.gif "OP Demo")

-Personal budgetting with easy copy-paste rows from few selected web banks (Currently OP, Nordea planned).
+Personal budgetting with easy copy-pasting rows from a few selected online bank services (Currently OP, Nordea planned).

-We use IndexedDb to remove the need for backend completely to have all user data in their own machines only.
+IndexedDb is used to remove the need for backend completely to have all user data in their own machines only.

 Service in Finnish only, sorry.